 The master suite was super comfy and a beautiful choice.
 There are two levels, with a living room and huge bathroom on the first level, and a loft bedroom above.
 There is also a private terrace adjoining the bedroom with a volcano view.
 However, there are so many beautiful common spaces to hang out too, so you have so many options for enjoying the perfect Antigua weather.

 Everything in the suite was perfectly curated – there were gorgeous rugs, beautiful towels, and throw pillows.
 And the bed was super comfy.

 As I mentioned, the common spaces are lush and leafy, with lots of pretty hammocks to swing in, tables to use your laptop, and chairs to lounge in.
 There is also a yoga room that is available to use during non-class times.

 Best Antigua Hostel: The Yellow House/Casa Amarilla: Where to Stay in Antigua

-Yellow House is the hostel I have stayed at all 3 trips to Antigua.
-It’s an excellent value, a great location right in the centro, and has a wonderful helpful staff.
+Yellow House is an excellent value, a great location right in the centro, and has a wonderful helpful staff.

 There are dorm rooms and private rooms available.
 All rooms have shared bathrooms, but the staff does an amazing job keeping these shared bathrooms clean.
 I swear, every time I’ve walked into one, it smells and looks like it was just scrubbed down.
 There is plenty of hot water, and the facilities are good.